ngpal/brainspace/content/More of Me/Astronomy.md

   - hobby
 ---

-Today we're gonna talk about my relationship with astronomy and stargazing, and how you can recognize these beautiful celestial bodies yourself.
+Today we're gonna talk about my relationship with astronomy and stargazing, and how you can [[Astronomy#How Can You See It?|recognize]] these beautiful celestial bodies yourself.

 ---
 ## What is Astronomy?